 If your income has dropped sharply, you may be able to get the order modified.
 Orders are generally not reduced retroactively.
 If you don't get the order modified and fail to make child support payments, you are responsible for all unpaid support obligations plus interest.
 Contact your county child support office for more information.

 If you owe unpaid income taxes, the IRS may seize your:

 If you can't pay the total amount due, contact the IRS to request a monthly repayment schedule.

 You may be able to have payments on federal student loans deferred.
 This means no payments are required during periods of unemployment or financial hardship.
 But you can't qualify for a deferment once your student loan is in default.
-For more information on repaying student loans, visit Repay your loans, call Federal student aid at 1-800-433-3243 or download the publication Exit counseling guide for Federal student loan borrowers.
+For more information on repaying student loans, visit Repay your loans, call Federal student aid at 1-800-433-3243 or learn more about exit counseling guide for Federal student loan borrowers.
 If you have private students loans, contact the financial institution to learn your options.